ebuchman/blog/content/posts/coins-history.md

 cost?
 What's in a promise from the king, and what does it cost him to enforce it?
 This is the problem of sovereignty expressed in coinage.

-Indeed, mints have often responded to the wear on money by adjusting the standards of new coins occasionally downwards, to meet the silver content of the old ones.
-Meaning more deniers can be made per pound, and more can be distributed to those involved in minting.
-Some goes to to run the mint itself (brassage), some goes to the king (seigniorage), and some goes to whoever trades their metal for coin.
-Thus are people incentivized to bring their metal to the mint, for the king enforces that metal is worth more as coin, and a pound weight of silver yields more than a pound of account from the mint.
+Mints respond occassionaly to the wear on money by adjusting the standards of new coins to meet the silver content of the old ones.
+With less silver per coin, more coins can be cut from a pound of silver, and hence more can be distributed to those involved in minting.
+Some goes to run the mint itself (brassage), some goes to the king (seigniorage), and some goes to whoever trades their metal for coin.
+People are therefore incentivized to bring their metal to the mint, for the king enforces that metal is worth more as coin, and a pound of silver by weight yields more than a pound of coins by account from the mint.
+The unit of weight has decoupled from the unit of account.

 Back to the Merovingians.
 Their minting had become quite fragmented, with hundreds of local mints and minimal standardization.
 Many of them were minting deniers inscribed with just their location, and no royal authority.
-Over the years, the deniers diverged and debased, especially as funds were raised to pay for war with the Umayyads coming up from "Spain."
-The number of coins struck from a pound weight increased from 240 up to 300.[^merovingians] The libra of account, which always meant 240 deniers, had decoupled from the libra of weight.
+Over the years, the deniers diverged from eachother and came to contain less and less silver.
+The coins were debased especially to raise funds to pay for war with the Umayyads coming up from "Spain."
+The number of coins struck from a pound of silver by weight increased from 240 to as high as 300.[^merovingians] The libra of account, which always meant 240 deniers, had decoupled from the libra of weight.

-When the Carolingians took power under Pepin the Short, the coinage was strengthened back to 264 deniers cut from a pound weight.
+When the Carolingians took power under Pepin the Short, the coinage was strengthened - reducing the number of deniers cut from a pound of silver.
 The libra as unit of account continued to mean 240 deniers, but its value in metal increased or decreased with the mint policy.
-When Pepin's son Charlemagne took over, he saw to it that the coinage was standardized under royal authority across the empire, and he strengthened it further.
-Thus did he set a new standard for the quality of silver coinage in Europe - the _denier carolingienne_, weighing about 1.7g of silver.[^charlemagne]
+When Pepin's son Charlemagne took over, he saw to it that the coinage was strengthened even further, and standardized under royal authority across the empire.
+Thus he set a new standard for the quality of silver coinage in Europe - the _denier carolingienne_, weighing about 1.7g of silver.[^charlemagne]

-This return to silver coinage brought with it a flourishing of a peasant agricultural economy and a return of markets for peasants to meet and exchange goods for coin.
+This return to silver coinage led to the flourishing of a peasant agricultural economy and a return of markets for peasants to meet and exchange goods for coin.
 It also engendered occasional inter-regional markets, like the Fairs of St Denis, just North of Paris, which seem to arise in the 7th c, and prosper through the 9th.
-The silver deniers are the money of the markets, the money of the fairs.[^st denis] But it was a new money, unlike that of Byzantium or the old Rome.
-As Spufford puts it:[^denier-quote]
+The silver deniers are the money of the markets, the money of the fairs.[^st denis] But it was a new money, unlike that of Byzantium or the old Rome.[^denier-quote]

-> When gold coinage had finally disappeared outside Italy, western Europe was left with a new system of coinage, based on the silver penny, which was entirely unlike either that which survived in the east, in the Byzantine Empire, or that which had existed in the later Roman Empire.
-It was not that the barbarians had brought something new, and differently Germanic, into the Roman world, for they had had no coinage of their own, but that a transformation had taken place after the barbarian peoples were inside the Roman world.
-The break with antiquity was not a revolutionary break at a single instant, as when the Germanic peoples crossed the Rhine frontier in 406, but an evolutionary break, which had taken more than two centuries to work out.
-The disappearance of the coinage systems of antiquity, like the disappearance of the Roman senatorial aristocracy, took many generations.
-It was none the less complete.

 Ultimately, however, the Melle mines and the Carolingian standard were a false dawn for coinage in Europe as the mines ran down, the Carolingian dynasty